alighandij/Ex-RL-virtual-lab/README.md

 }
 ```

-2. `pool` for get extra information about the agent.
+2. `pool` to obtain additional information about the agent.

 **_Example_**: